-Placement tests (English, reading, mathematics, and foreign language) are administered by the Testing Center from 8 a.m. to 8 p.m., Monday through Friday, and 8 a.m. to 5 p.m. on Saturday.
+Placement tests (in reading, mathematics, chemistry, English as a second language, and world languages) are administered by the Testing Center from 8 a.m. to 8 p.m., Monday through Friday, and 8 a.m. to 5 p.m. on Saturday.
 Students are responsible for scheduling the tests by calling the Office of Orientation Services at (317) 274-4240 between 8 a.m. and 5 p.m., Monday through Friday.
-Ideally, placement tests should be scheduled at least two weeks prior to Orientation and Registration to ensure that the students' placement test results will be available for advising purposes.
+Ideally, placement tests should be scheduled at least two weeks before orientation and registration to ensure that the students' placement test results will be available for advising purposes.

-The three placement tests (English, reading, and mathematics) take approximately two and a half hours to complete.
-(For more information on placement testing, see the Testing Center Web site at tc.iupui.edu.)
+The two placement tests (reading and mathematics) take approximately two hours to complete.
+(For more information on placement testing, see the Testing Center

+Web site at tc.iupui.edu.)
 Students obtain their placement test results through their academic counselors/advisors.
 Placement test results are given to the students at orientation.
 If students have not taken the placement tests or their results are not available, they are limited to a restricted list of courses that do not require placement tests.
 The UC Student Manual lists those courses.

-Students who have successfully completed collegelevel work in English (with a grade of C or above in ENG W131) and mathematics (a grade of C or above in MATH 111 or equivalent courses) are exempt from taking placement tests.
+Students who have successfully completed college-level work in English (with a grade of C or above in ENG W131) and mathematics (a grade of C or above in MATH 111 or equivalent courses) are exempt from the guided self-placement process and taking placement tests.
 Students may call the Office of Orientation Services at (317) 274-4240 to determine whether they are exempt from any or all of the placement tests.
-English test scores are good for two years, and mathematics placement scores are good for one year from the test date.
+Mathematics placement scores are good for two years from the test date.

-In addition, there are placement tests for foreign languages (French, German, Japanese, and Spanish), and chemistry.
+In addition, there are placement tests for world languages (French, German, and Spanish), and chemistry.
 Students who plan to take these subjects in their first semester should be tested prior to registration.
-The foreign language placement test, currently given to students who want to continue in a language previously studied, is scheduled through the Office of Orientation Services at (317) 274-4240.
+The world language placement tests, currently given to students who want to continue in a language previously studied, are scheduled through the Office of Orientation Services at (317) 274-4240.
 The chemistry placement test is also scheduled through the Office of Orientation Services and administered by the Testing Center (on behalf of the Department of Chemistry).
 Call (317) 274-6872 for more information about the chemistry placement test.